AhmedNoureldinAhmed/FrequencyDistribution/README.md

 - Show in Commend Window And in txtFile

 #Explain
-1-You Put Data in input.txt File
-hint : separate data by semicolon
+-You Put Data in input.txt File hint : separate data by semicolon
-2-You See Data in Output File After Program Execute (output.txt) File
+-You See Data in Output File After Program Execute (output.txt) File

-Note :
+-Note :
 The Data is Not Deleted After Every Execute
 You can delete it Manually But Don't Delete Text From input.txt File Just Change Numbers